Primal-dual and dual-fitting analysis of online scheduling algorithms for generalized flow-time problems: A primal-dual interpretation of HDF for

 Recall that by the choice of $\lambda_{j}$'s, we have that $\lambda_{j} - \delta_{j}(C_{j}-r_{j}) = \lambda_{j+1} - \delta_{j+1}(C_{j}-r_{j+1})$.
 Therefore,

 Since $A \equiv HDF$, we have that $\delta_j - \delta_{j+1} \geq 0$.
 If $t \geq C_j$ then (\ref{eq:dominant-ineq-1}) follows, while if $t < C_j$ then (\ref{eq:dominant-ineq-2}) follows. \end{proof}

-Observe that Procedure~\ref{algo:linear1} modifies (increases) the $\lambda_j$ variables of all jobs pending at time $\tau$.
+By Lemma~\ref{lemma:monotonicitylinear}, Procedure~\ref{algo:linear1} modifies (increases) the $\lambda_j$ variables of all jobs pending at time $\tau$.
 In turn, this action may violate the dominance condition {\em prior to $\tau$}.
 We thus need a second procedure that will rectify the dominance condition for $t \leq \tau$.

 We consider again the jobs in $P_\tau$ in increasing order of their completion times, i.e., $C_1 < C_2 < \ldots < C_k$, with $k=|P_\tau|$.
-We partition $\mathcal{R}_{\tau}$ into $k$ disjoint sets $S_1,S_2,\ldots,S_{k}$.
+We partition $R_{\tau}$ into $k$ disjoint sets $S_1,S_2,\ldots,S_{k}$.
 Each set $S_j$ is initialized with the job $j \in P_\tau$, which is called the \emph{representative} element of $S_{j}$ (we use the same index to denote the set and its representative job).
 Informally, the set $S_{j}$ will be constructed in such a way that it will contain all jobs $a \in \mathcal{J}_{\tau}$ whose corresponding variable $\lambda_a$ will be increased by the same amount in the procedure.
-This amount is equal to the increase, say $\Delta_j$, of $\lambda_j$, due to Procedure~\ref{algo:linear1} for the representative job of $S_j$.
-We then define Procedure~\ref{algo:linear2} that increases the dual variables for jobs in $\mathcal{J}_{\tau}$.
+This amount is equal to the increase, say $\Delta_j$, of $\lambda_j$, due to Procedure~\ref{algo:linear1} for the representative job of~$S_j$.

+Fig.~\ref{fig:sets} gives an example of the definition of the above sets.
+We can also observe that the distance between $\lambda_1$ and $\lambda_2$, as well as, between $\lambda_3$ and $\lambda_4$ remains the same before and after the arrival of the job 5.
+However, this is not true for jobs of different sets (see for example $\lambda_1$ and $\lambda_3$).
+We then define Procedure~\ref{algo:linear2} that describes formally the increase in the dual variables for jobs in~$\mathcal{J}_{\tau}$.

+Geometrically, the update operation is a vertical translation of the line $\gamma(t)$ for $t < \tau$.
+The following lemma ensures that the job $b$ selected in Line~4 of Procedure~\ref{algo:linear2} always exists.

+\begin{lemma} For each job $a \in \mathcal{J}_{\tau}$, there is always a job $b$ such that $\gamma_{a}(C_{a})=\gamma_{b}(C_{a})$ (except if $a$ is the last completed job of the schedule).
+Moreover, Procedure~\ref{algo:linear2} adds $b$ to a set $S_j$ before treating $a$. \end{lemma} \begin{proof} Let $c$ be the last job arrived before the completion of $a$, i.e., $r_c \leq C_a$ and there is no job $c'$ with $r_c < r_{c'} \leq C_a$.
+Note that $a$ may coincide with $c$.
+Since $a \in P_{r_c}$, there is a job $b$ such that $\gamma_{a}(C_{a})=\gamma_{b}(C_{a})$ as this is defined by Line~4 of Procedure~\ref{algo:linear1}, except if $a$ is the last completed job of the schedule (Line~2 of Procedure~\ref{algo:linear1}).
+After this point only Procedure~\ref{algo:linear2} can raise this property.
+However, Procedure~\ref{algo:linear2} always groups the jobs $a$ and $b$ in the same set, let $S_j$.
+Since all lines corresponding to jobs in $S_j$ are vertically translated by the same quantity, the first part of the lemma follows.

+If $b \in P_\tau$, then the second part of the lemma directly holds.
+Otherwise, consider again the last job, $c$, arrived before the completion of $a$.
+By the definition of $c$ and the execution of Procedure~\ref{algo:linear1} at time $r_c$, we know that $a$ completes before $b$ and hence it is treated before $a$ by Procedure~\ref{algo:linear2}. \end{proof}